CiscoDevNet/terraform-provider-aci/docs/list-resources/ip_sla_track_member.md

 ## Example Usage ##

 The configuration snippet below shows an example for IP SLA Track Member with only required attributes.
+This snippet retrieves a list of all IP SLA Track Member objects.

 ```hcl
 list "aci_ip_sla_track_member" "example" {